Tessera lusoria

 In 1887, Italian historian Gian Francesco Gamurrini hypothesized that the connections between phrases and numbers indicated that the tokens were used in Roman games.
 Gamurrini suggested that the tokens may have been involved in the Roman game of Duodecim Scripta; however, the game was only played with 15 pieces, and the numerals on tesserae lusoriae can reach up to 70.
 Another theory posited by Gamurrini is that the tesserae lusoriae may have been involved in a currently unknown Roman game.
 German historian Christian Hülsen argued that the tokens may have been involved in the game of ludus latrunculi, although references to colored latrunculi pieces in Roman literature contradict this notion.
 Despite ongoing scholarly debates, the purpose and rules of the game remain unclear.
 Inconsistencies between the descriptions of games in Roman literature and the tesserae lusoriae could possibly be explained by changing rules over time.

 In 1935, the scholar Roland Austin rejected the idea that tesserae lusoriae were Roman gaming tokens, arguing that their rectangular shape made them unlike all other known Roman gaming pieces, which were circular.
-Classicist Dr. Giulia Baratta argued that instead of being used as pieces in games, the tesserae lusoriae functioned as tickets to public games or other spectacles.
-This theory has been criticized by other scholars for a lack of sufficient evidence; other tokens likely used as tickets were more rounded in shape compared to the tesserae lusoriae.
-It has been suggested that the epigraphic inscriptions indicate their use in a tombola or lottery system.
+Giulia Baratta argued that instead of being used as pieces in games, the tesserae lusoriae functioned as tickets in a tombola or lottery system..